remotion-dev/remotion/packages/docs/docs/motion-blur/motion-blur.md

 ### `blurOpacity`

-The `blurOpacity` defines the highest opacity of a layer.
-The lowest opacity is 0.
+The highest opacity of a layer.
+The lowest opacity is 0 and layers intbetween get interpolated.

 ## Example usage